Ups, Downs and Trends of The Apple Watch App Development

 Rain on parade

 Nevertheless, a lot of users criticised the Apple Watch for not being fast enough.
-Some apps need to grab location data, also notifications and constant heart rate measurements slow the smartwatch down.
-But the main reason is that many applications are simply skins for those installed on your iphone and each time need to address the phone itself.
+Some apps on Apple Watch need to grab location data, also notifications and constant heart rate measurements slow the smartwatch down.
+But the main reason is that many Apple Watch apps are simply skins for those installed on your iphone and each time need to address the phone itself.

 One more concern is that these slimmed-down versions of iphone apps only show information without giving you the ability to fully work with it on the watch and, as a result, still make you fish out your phone from the pocket.